The 6 Best 120 mm Case Fans in 2022

 ConnectorMolex and 3-pin

 Apevia’s AF312S-BK three-pack is a great choice for those of you on a budget.
-They’re not the best or newest fans you can buy, but that’s a minor issue when money is tight; three fans for less than $15 is a bargain, and these are perfect if you just need to fill up those empty fan mounts in a budget case.
+They’re not the best or newest fans you can buy, but that’s a minor issue when money is tight.
+Three fans for less than $15 is a bargain, a perfect affordable PC fan choice if you need to fill up those empty fan mounts in a budget case.

 Like many budget multi-fan packs, the Apevia fans are old-fashioned fixed-speed fans.
-These run at 1350 RPM and push 57.67 CFM; quite impressive for the price.
-The main benefit of the low maximum RPM is that these fans are relatively quiet: 24.7 dBA at 100% fan speed makes these a good choice if you’re building a silent PC on a budget.
+These run at 1350 RPM and push 57.67 CFM, which is quite impressive for the price.
+The main benefit of the low maximum RPM is that these fans are relatively quiet: 24.7 dBA at 100% fan speed makes these a good choice if you’re building a quiet PC on a budget.

 Another common trait with other budget fans is the lack of information about these fans’ static pressure performance.
 That’s not too problematic, as you’re likely not shopping at the budget end if you need high static pressure fans for a radiator or heavily-filtered intakes.
-But if you need reliable static pressure performance, we’d recommend the Arctic fans instead.
+But if you do, we recommend spending a bit more and getting the Arctic fans instead.

 That said, three of even the more affordable Arctic fans will still cost about $15 more than this Apevia three-pack.
 So they’re not really in the same league.
-The Arctic fans are a better overall package, and we’d recommend those if you can afford them.
-But if that’s not possible, these Apevia fans will do a decent job.
+The Arctic fans are a better overall package; we’d recommend those if you can afford them.
+But if that’s impossible, these Apevia fans will do a decent job.

 Before You Buy